-However, fundraising for this effort is off to a slow start, with over \$1.6 billion raised, less than half of the \$3.5 billion target (Figure 6).
-Since the last update to this data in July, Germany has pledged an additional \$97.84 million.
-Additionally, Mexico and the Bill & Melinda Gates Foundation have contributed the full amount they pledged.
+However, fundraising for this effort is off to a slow start, with nearly \$1.8 billion raised, less than half of the \$3.5 billion target (Figure 3).

-Figure 6.
+Figure 3.
 Funding commitments made to CEPI's 100 Days Mission

-Sources: CEPI 100 Days Pledges and CEPI Investment Report, updated November 9, 2022
+Sources: CEPI 100 Days Pledges and CEPI Investment Report, updated January 20, 2023

-Figure 7.1 Public and Private Sector Pledges to the Global Fund at the Seventh Replenishment Conference
+Figure 4.1 Public and Private Sector Pledges to the Global Fund at the Seventh Replenishment Conference

-At the Global Fund's Seventh

-Replenishment Conference, over US \$14.25

-billion has been raised for the next three

-years (Figure 7.1).
-Commitments come

-from public and private sector partners,

-and non-governmental organizations

-(Figure 7.2).
-With a goal of US \$18 billion,

-the Global Fund aims to build back

-progress toward ending HIV, tuberculosis,

-and malaria, build resilient and sustainable

-health systems, and strengthen pandemic

-preparedness.
-Many partners have

-increased their commitments by over 30%

-from the sixth replenishment with several

-countries pledging for the first time.
+At the Global Fund's Seventh Replenishment Conference, over US \$15.70 billion has been raised for the next three years (Figure 4.1).
+Commitments come from public and private sector partners, and nongovernmental organizations (Figure 4.2).
+With a goal of US \$18 billion, the Global Fund aims to build back progress toward ending HIV, tuberculosis, and malaria, build resilient and sustainable health systems, and strengthen pandemic preparedness.
+Many partners have increased their commitments by over 30% from the sixth replenishment with several countries pledging for the first time.
+Recently, Luxembourg has announced an additional pledge of 3 million Euros.

-Source: The Global Fund, updated November 15, 2022
+Source: The Global Fund, updated March 20, 2023